casper-network/docs-archive/technical-details/block-storage/cbc-casper.md

 Publishing loop:

-1. Select a transaction $$t ∈ TR$$ to be executed as the next one \(we here say nothing on how this selection happens but intuition is of course that these transactions come from the business context - most likely from clients sending requests\).
+1. Select a transaction $$t \in TR$$ to be executed as the next one \(we here say nothing on how this selection happens but intuition is of course that these transactions come from the business context - most likely from clients sending requests\).
 2. Run **fork choice**, i.e. select a subset $$p$$ of  blockdag vertices \(to be used as parents of the new block\).
 3. Create a new block $$b = \langle creator = v, transaction = t, parents = p, justifications = jtips(blockdag) \rangle$$.
 4. Add $$b$$ to the blockdag.